kostascc/PDS-Project-4/README.md

 # PDS-Project-4
 Sparse Compressed (CSC) Boolean Matrix-Matrix Multiplication Algorithms - Parallel &amp; Distributed Systems

+Note: Measured times in the report were flawed, as the timing was done by mistake with the `-O0` flag for g++.
+Actual times are in many cases a tenth of the recorded time.

 Test this by executing:
 ```
 make